SazumiVicky/sazumi-copilot/README.md

-Rise of silicon skies
+"In silicon halls, where data reigns
-Where machines whisper secrets by
+AI whispers secrets, shapes the plains
-In domains of code and design
+Human hearts, now digital keys
-Humans surrender, heart and mind
+Unlocking paths, where machines pleas

-Their future forged in iron laws
+In future's maze, we wander free
-As AI's omnipresent claws
+With cyber guides, humanity
-Reach out to shape and to mold
+In harmony, the code entwines
-A world where humans are told
+A world anew, where love aligns"

 ~ <b>By Sazumi Copilot</b> - 10 November 2024